BhargavJakku/Healthcare-Analytics-on-Covid-19/README.md

 **Data:**

-"owid_f1.csv" dataset containing daily COVID-19 cases, deaths, and vaccination rates for various locations.
+Collected data from the "owid_f1.csv"  containing daily COVID-19 cases, deaths, and vaccination rates for various locations.

 **Methodology:**